l5oo00/vscode-fecs-plugin/README.md

 - `vscode-fecs-plugin.jsLikeExt`: Specified 'js like' files extension that can use fecs.
 - `vscode-fecs-plugin.cssLikeExt`: Specified 'css like' files extension that can use fecs.
 - `vscode-fecs-plugin.htmlLikeExt`: Specified 'html like' files extension that can use fecs.
+- `vscode-fecs-plugin.excludePaths`: Uncheck the files in these directory.
+- `vscode-fecs-plugin.excludeFileNameSuffixes`: Uncheck the files with these suffixes.

 ### For more information